clvrai/furniture-bench/docs_source/tutorials/furniture_sim.rst

 You first need to set up Oculus Quest 2 by following :ref:`Teleoperation`.

-Importantly, due to authorization involving keyboard inputs and dependencies specific to Oculus Quest 2, teleoperation is presently only supported within Docker containers.

 To start FurnitureSim with teleoperation, execute the following command:

 .. code::